VA Disability Ratings for Cysts Explained

 Some cysts can form in the ovaries that do not occur as a result of the menstrual cycle.

 - Dermoid– Dermoid cysts, also referred to as teratomas, form from embryonic cells.
 They can contain hair, skin, or even teeth because they contain tissue from the embryonic cells.

 - Cystadenomas – These can form on the surface of one of the ovaries.
 Cystadenomas might be filled with a liquid, such as mucous.

 - Endometriomas – Endometriosis is a condition where the uterine endometrial cells grow outside of the uterus.
 Endometriomas can occur as a result of endometriosis, as tissue can attach to the outside of the ovary and form a growth.

 There are certain factors that can contribute to the risk of developing ovarian cysts.
 Some factors include endometriosis, pregnancy, pelvic infection, or having had previous ovarian cysts.
 Generally, ovarian cysts can cause discomfort, bloating, vomiting, nausea, painful intercourse, breast tenderness, or pelvic pain.

-Service Connection for Cysts
+Service Connection for VA Service Connection for Cysts

 In order to establish service connection for cysts, the veteran will need to show that it developed during service.
 Sometimes ovarian cysts can be misdiagnosed as premenstrual syndrome during service.
 If a veteran had their ovarian cysts misdiagnosed as premenstrual syndrome, they can file a claim for benefits even after their service.